cnexcale/nextflow-ignite-setup/README.md

 The distribution and setup script execution require and assume `ssh` access to remote hosts.

-The `setup-nextflow.sh` script will install Java (version determined by variable in script) and make in order to build nextflow from source.
+The `setup-nextflow.sh` or `setup-nextflow.git.sh` script will install `Java` (version determined by variable in script) and `make` in order to build nextflow from source.

 # Usage